Single branch of chiral Majorana modes from doubly degenerate Fermi surfaces

-There have been a great deal of interests in realizing Majorana fermions.
-In the $\nu=\frac{5}{2}$ fractional quantum Hall state, Majorana fermions emerge as fractional quasi-particle excitations \cite{MooreRead1991}.
-Majorana bound states were proposed to exist on boundaries, in vortex cores, and in defects of topological superconducting systems.
-In one dimension, Majorana modes emerge on edges of the $p$-wave spinless superconducting wires \cite{Kitaev2001}.
-In two dimensions, they exist in vortex cores of the spinless $p_x+ip_y$ superconductors \cite{Read2000}, in those of topological superconducting surfaces due to the proximity effect \cite{Fu2008,Sau2010}, and in half-quantum vortex cores of the spinful chiral $p$-wave superconductors \cite{Ivanov2001,DasSarma2006}.
-They also appear at point defects in three dimensional topological superconductors \cite{Teo2010}.
+The Majorana modes are proposed to exist in the $\nu=\frac{5}{2}$ fractional quantum Hall state \cite{MooreRead1991}.
+There have also been considerable interests in studying Majorana fermions in topological superconducting systems \cite{Hasan2010,Qi2011,Ando2015,Sato2016,Chiu2016,Sato2017}.
+Majorana fermions appear on boundaries, in vortex cores, and at defects of topological superconducting systems \cite{Read2000,Kitaev2001,Ivanov2001,DasSarma2006,Fu2008,Sau2010,Teo2010}.
+Chiral Majorana fermion has been proposed to emerge in the quantum anomalous Hall insulator in proximity with an $s$-wave superconductor\cite{Yu2010,Qi2010,Chung2011}.
 The interaction effects in Majorana fermions have also been discussed by various authors \cite{Cheng2009,Li2013,Potter2014}.
-Recent experiments have provided evidence to the existence of Majorana zero modes and chiral Majorana fermions in condensed matter systems \cite{Doh2005,Sun2016,He2017}.
+Recent experiments have provided evidence to the existence of Majorana zero modes and chiral Majorana fermions in condensed matter systems \cite{Doh2005,Sun2016,Jack2019}.

-A Majorana fermion is half of a usual fermion in view of the degrees of freedom that they contain.
+A Majorana fermion is half of a usual fermion in view of the degrees of freedom that it contains.
 Since electrons have two spin degrees of freedom, the chiral Majorana fermions can only be obtained by a ``half of half" method.
 Typically, the first ``half" is achieved by singling out a non-degenerate Fermi surface in spin-orbit coupled systems, which becomes effectively single-component.
 The second ``half" is performed by imposing boundaries or defects to generate zero modes.